-- Special use permits are granted at the discretion of the superintendent; events must align with New Bedford Whaling NHP or National Park Service missions and goals
+Special use permits are granted at the discretion of the superintendent.

-- A non-refundable application fee of $75 is required when submitting all applications
+A non-refundable application fee of $75.00 is required when submitting all applications.

-- Additional fees are charged for use of the facilities outside of regular opening hours of the park, including setup and cleanup time.
-The charges will depend on how long staff will need to be present onsite to open, staff and close up the building.
+Additional fees are charged for use of the facilities outside of regular operating hours of the park, including setup and cleanup time.